hkirk/swtafp-slides/slides/05/05-efficiency.md

     | (s: string, n) -> s + pow (s, n-1)
 ```

-After the recusive call there are still work in this function - add s to result
+After the recusive call there are still work todo in this function - add '`s`' to result

 ----